tttmmmyyyy/fixlang/Std.md

 ### `get_arg_count : IO I64`

-Get the number of command line arguments.
+Gets the number of command line arguments.

 ### `get_args : IO (Array String)`

-Get command line arguments.
+Gets command line arguments.

 ### `input_line : IO String`

-Read a line from stdin.
+Reads a line from stdin.
 If some error occurr, this function aborts the program.
 If you want to handle errors, use `read_line(stdin)` instead.

 ### `is_eof : IOHandle -> IO Bool`

-Check if an `IOHandle` reached to the EOF.
+Checks if an `IOHandle` reached to the EOF.

 ### `loop_lines : IOHandle -> s -> (s -> String -> LoopResult s s) -> IOFail s`

 Loop on lines read from an `IOHandle`.

 `loop_lines(handle, initial_state, worker)` calls `worker` on the pair of current state and a line string read from `handle`.
 The function `worker` should return an updated state as `LoopResult` value, i.e., a value created by `continue` or `break`.
 When the `handle` reaches to the EOF or `worker` returns a `break` value, `loop_lines` returns the last state value.

 Note that the line string passed to `worker` may contain a newline code at the end.
 To remove it, use `String::strip_last_spaces`.

 ### `loop_lines_io : IOHandle -> s -> (s -> String -> IOFail (LoopResult s s)) -> IOFail s`

 Loop on lines read from an `IOHandle`.

 Similar to `loop_lines`, but the worker function can perform an IO action.

 ### `open_file : Path -> String -> IOFail IOHandle`

-Open a file.
+Openes a file.
 The second argument is a mode string for `fopen` C function.

 ### `print : String -> IO ()`

-Print a string to stdout.
+Prints a string to stdout.

 ### `println : String -> IO ()`

-Print a string followed by a newline to stdout.
+Prints a string followed by a newline to stdout.

 ### `read_bytes : IOHandle -> IOFail (Array U8)`

-Read all bytes from an IOHandle.
+Reads all bytes from an IOHandle.

 ### `read_file_bytes : Path -> IOFail (Array U8)`

-Read all bytes from a file.
+Reads all bytes from a file.

 ### `read_file_string : Path -> IOFail String`

-Raad all characters from a file.
+Raads all characters from a file.

 ### `read_line : IOHandle -> IOFail String`

-Read characters from a IOHandle upto newline or EOF.
+Reads characters from a IOHandle upto newline or EOF.
 The returned string may include newline at its end.

 ### `read_n_bytes : IOHandle -> I64 -> IOFail (Array U8)`

-Read at most n bytes from an IOHandle.
+Reads at most n bytes from an IOHandle.

 ### `read_string : IOHandle -> IOFail String`

-Read all characters from an IOHandle.
+Reads all characters from an IOHandle.

 ### `stderr : IOHandle`